Slins-23/Path-Finding/README.md

 ![Dijkstra's Algorithm (Finding path)](https://i.imgur.com/8yipGwO.png) | ![Dijkstra's Algorithm (Path found)](https://i.imgur.com/45K1bcw.png)
 ![A-Star (Finding path)](https://i.imgur.com/PmNQXLn.png) | ![A-Star (Path found)](https://i.imgur.com/EOXDWSi.png)

-# Info
-You can change the color of the tiles at the "Node.h" file, in the "colors" struct.
-The colors, of type "Uint8", can be in the ranges 0-255 and 0x00-0xFF.

-For each Uint8 array, the colors are, respectively: Red, Green, Blue, Alpha.

-**This is a work-in-progress project.
-There are going to be many changes in the upcoming week(s).**<br>
-**The latest implemented algorithm was A-Star.
-It's not working properly just yet, though.**<br>
-**There's a lot of redundant code, performance issues, lack of comments, documentation, and more.
-Those will soon be fixed/improved.**
 # Usage

 There are 5 types of tiles: